 How was this quiz created?

 The Investment Risk Tolerance Quiz was developed in 1999 by two university personal finance professors, Dr. Ruth Lytton at Virginia Tech and Dr. John Grable at Kansas State University.
 The quiz was created to help assess financial risk tolerance.
-Results are scaled from 0 to 100, with 0 being the least comfortable with financial risk and 100 being the most comfortable.
 This methodology was first published in Financial Services Review (FSR) in 1999.
 A follow-up study in 2015 analyzed 160,279 investor responses and confirmed the reliability of the quiz.